Rosie Scott - Dip.Couns, Registered MBACP

 I am a Humanistic counsellor and believe each of us has the ability to grow, heal and to ultimately find fulfillment within ourselves.
 My job is to be alongside you on your journey, reflecting back what I see and at times gently challenging unhelpful beliefs and coping strategies you may have adopted to get through a difficult past.
 Whilst these coping strategies may have been necessary once they may now be holding you back.

 Looking for the right counsellor can be overwhelming, especially when you are feeling vulnerable and lost.
-With this in mind, I am happy to offer a 30 minute introductory session, at a reduced rate of £10 for us to meet and for you to decide if I'm the right person for you.
+With this in mind, I am happy to offer a 30 minute introductory session at no charge.
+This is a chance for us to meet and for you to decide if I'm the right person for you.
 We can also use this time to look at what it is you would like to get out of counselling.

 Location and room